I tested the new AWS Security Agent feature.

 ペネトレーションテストをセットアップ

-This time, I wanted to deploy the application to EC2 and test it on the EC2 application, so I verified it using the HTTP route.
+This time, I wanted to deploy the application to EC2 and run tests on the EC2 application, so I tried testing it using HTTP routes.

-As I will explain later, this method ultimately resulted in a failed status and did not work.
+As I will explain later, this method ultimately resulted in a "failure" status and did not work.

 到達不能検証トークン失敗In this state of failure